koustuvsinha/fcc-java-drafts/Java-Basics.md

 }
 ```

 So interface basically bounds you to a contract to follow, where you must _implement_ all the methods.
-If you dont, the compiler will complain!
+If you don't, the compiler will complain!
 Know more about the [awesome power of Inheritance here](#TODO).

 ## Basic Operations